Shaping the 2030 Agenda for Trust, Truth and Transparency

 Ideally, each workshop should be pitched around one of the following Thematic Streams

-Leaks, whistleblowers, cross border investigations and the use of new technologies, and data have all moved the needle in the fight against corruption.
+Leaks, whistleblowers, cross border investigations, the use of new technologies and data move the needle in the fight against corruption.
 Being exposed is now a real fear the corrupt live with.
-Yet impunity can still buy safe havens.
-This thematic stream will highlight how exposing the corrupt has changed the anti-corruption fight and identify the measures required to eliminate the protection of those living with impunity.
+Yet mass manipulation and fake news are on the rise facilitated by technology and the exploitation of personal data.
+This thematic stream aims to highlight how exposing the truth has changed the anti-corruption fight and identify strategies to counteract tech-based mass manipulation and fake news.

-The adoption of the UN SDG’s and in particular the inclusion of article 16 provides the global community a framework for cooperation and advance on our aspirations for a sustainable, fair and peaceful future.
-But a global framework is not enough.
-This thematic stream will assess progress on commitments made through the SDG’s and generate strategies to accelerate it’s implementation at national, regional and global level.
+The adoption of the UN SDG’s and in particular article 16 provides a global framework for cooperation and advancing our aspirations for a sustainable, fair and peaceful future.
+This thematic stream will asses progress the delivery on the UN’s Global Goals at national levels and seek to generate strategies and recommendations to accelerate its implementation.